 Tips for relocating furniture to your new home, apartment, or just another room

 You first need to know that you want to protect your furniture, household, and yourself.
 Begin to contact friends and family and check if you can get additional help.
 A huge difference can be made by an additional pair of hands.
-In case there are no volunteers available, consider searching through Moving Help to see the list of moving service companies nearest to you.
+In case there are no volunteers available, consider searching through Moving Help to see the list of moving companies near you.

 Assess and Develop a Plan